bendqh1/olivero_globalrs/README.md

   ...
 ```

+Then, copy any relevant file from `/core/themes/THEME/templates/layout` to a corresponding directory root at `/themes/THEME/templates/layout`.

-* * YAML files can't contain tabulations, only whitespaces; we need to indent region-values with two whitespaces.
+* YAML files can't contain tabulations, only whitespaces; we need to indent region-values with two whitespaces.